Minuteman Library Network

-The Minuteman Library Network (MLN), founded in 1984, is a consortium of 41 public and academic libraries in the MetroWest and southern Middlesex County areas of eastern Massachusetts, US that share resources, patrons and services.
-The Network has over 6 million items and over 680,000 cardholders.
-Resources are shared.
-People who live, work, or study in Massachusetts are eligible for a card, which can be used to borrow items from Minuteman libraries.
+Founded first as a cooperative, the Minuteman Library Network (MLN) is today a consortium of over 40 public or academic libraries.
+The network consists of an aggregate collection of over sum 6 million items and over 680,000 cardholders.
+Membership card eligibility is open to persons who: live, work, or study in Massachusetts; and can be used to borrow items from its Minuteman libraries.